yandex-cloud/docs/en/storage/quickstart.md

 1. Choose the default [storage class](concepts/storage-class.md) to be used when uploading objects:
    * _Standard storage_ is designed for storing frequently used objects.
    * _Cold storage_ is designed for long-term storage of objects that are rarely read.
-   {% if product == "yandex-cloud" and audience != "internal" %}* _Ice storage_ is designed for storing objects that are very rarely read for one year and longer.{% endif %}
+   {% if audience != "internal" %}* _Ice storage_ is designed for storing objects that are very rarely read for one year and longer.{% endif %}
 1. Click **Create bucket** to complete the operation.

 ## Uploading files to a bucket {#upload-files}